 The objective is to reduce average groundwater use within the corridor by 4% during each review period, totaling a 12% reduction by 2012.
 These numbers are based on the 1987-1996 base period average water use.
 The corridor consists of Priority Areas 1, 3 and 4.
 The 12% reduction objective was established in the 2000 Rattlesnake Creek Management Program Proposal and the Partnership agreed to set it at 29,284 acre-feet of groundwater use.
 This was calculated based on 72% average water use of the authorized quantity for the corridor.
 Water use for 2012 is unavailable for the review.

 Figure 11 charts the groundwater use totals since 1992, the 10-year rolling average starting in 2001 and the 12% reduction objective set forth by the Partnership.
-Ten-year rolling average water use in 2009 was 31,430 acre-feet, 31,345 acre-feet in 2010 and 31,866 acre-feet in 2011.
+Ten-year rolling average (water use in 2009 was 31,430 acre-feet, 31,345 acre-feet in 2010 and 31,866 acre-feet in 2011.
 Over the last ten years, the rolling average water use in the stream corridor area has not dropped below the established objective.
 Average actual water use since the base period was 31,592 acre-feet.